nasa/fprime/docs/v1.5/UsersGuide/dev/baremetal-multicore.md

 Now all that is required is to determine when this interval has elapsed.
 This can be done spinning on a hardware clock signal, calculating elapsed time by reading of clock registers, using timing library functions, the `sleep()` call, or by an timer driven interrupt service routine (ISR). **Note:** ISRs are complex items and should be studied in detail before going this route.
-Notibly, the ISR should not execute the rate group directly, but rather should set a flag or queu a start message and allow the `while (true) {}` spin in the main loop to detect this signal and start the rate groups.
+Notably, the ISR should not execute the rate group directly, but rather should set a flag or queue a start message and allow the `while (true) {}` spin in the main loop to detect this signal and start the rate groups.

 ## Multi-Core and Multi-Device Systems